tippi-fifestarr/aptos-npm-mcp/src/resources/move/write_a_move_smart_contract.md

   - For any Coin or AptosCoin related implementation, use the `Aptos Fungible Asset (FA) Standard`
   - For any NFT related implementation, use the `Aptos Digital Asset (DA) Standard`
   - For any data that should be easily modified or that requires other users to use the data, use the Aptos `Object`
+  - When working with objects: ALWAYS complete all `move_to` operations to the object BEFORE calling any get operations on that object

 ### Unit tests